konstantinosandrianos/skills-introduction-to-github/README.md

 # Test Project

-_This is a python based project for testing a trading strategy using volatility clustering and trading signals creation._
+_This is a python based project for testing a trading strategy using volatility clustering._

 </header>